nonyeokorie/NonyeDPSS/README.md

 # NonyeDPSS
 first training for Nonye

-Hello everyone, this is mu new repositiry
+Hello everyone, this is my new repositiry
 It will be interesting